Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Experiments

 \textbf{Implementation details.} Our method consists of two learnable components, which are test-time optimized: \textbf{1)} Atlas-registration module.
-Derived from VoxelMorph \cite{balakrishnan2019TMI_voxelmorph}, we use a lightweight 5-layer U-Net with 32 channels, optimized between support and query images using image similarity MSE loss with a learning rate of 1e-4 for 1000 iterations. \textbf{2)} Adaptive fusion module.
-It is optimized using the support label with a Dice loss for segmentation, applying a learning rate of 1e-5 for 100 iterations.
-Both modules are optimized directly on the atlas-query pairs during test time, requiring no additional training dataset.
+We employ the Recursive Deformable Pyramid (RDP) network \cite{wang2024tmi_rdp}, which utilizes a dual-stream encoder and a pyramid decoder to recursively predict deformation fields from coarse to fine.
+It is optimized between support and query images using the Normalized Cross Correlation (NCC) loss with a learning rate of 1e-4 for 300 iterations. \textbf{2)} Adaptive fusion module.
+The fusion estimator $g(\cdot)$ is optimized at test time using a cycle-transformation Dice loss.
+Specifically, after support-to-query registration, the warped support mask is used as the atlas-derived prompt for the frozen foundation model, and the fused prediction is produced in the query space.
+We then warp the fused prediction back to the support space and compute the Dice loss against the available support label.
+No query ground-truth mask is used during this optimization, and this is not a direct comparison between the support label and itself because the prediction has undergone deformation, foundation-model refinement, adaptive fusion, and inverse warping. $g(\cdot)$ is updated for 100 iterations with a learning rate of $1e^{-5}$, while the foundation model remains frozen.
 For vascular segmentation, a recent foundation model vesselFM \cite{wittmann_2025CVPR_vesselfm} is adopted, whereas nnInteractive \cite{isensee2025_arxiv_nninteractive} is applied to other scenarios using mask-based prompts.